The 434 bus outside the train station

 If you want to visit both the Moorish Castle and Pena Palace, get off at the castle stop, and then walk up to the palace (it’s about a 10-minute walk).

 At the train station in Lisbon, you may also acquire a “Train & Bus” ticket at the ticket counter for €16.00.
-That ticket allows you to travel on the Lisbon-Sintra train line and on all the Scotturb buses in Sintra and Cascais on the day of purchase.
+That ticket allows you to travel on the Lisbon-Sintra train line and on the yellow Carris Metropolitanana buses in Sintra and Cascais on the day of purchase.
 This isn’t a very popular option, however, as most tourists buy the Lisboa Card, which already allows free unlimited rides on the Lisbon-Sintra and Lisbon-Cascais trains.

 All tickets are purchased from the bus drivers, except for the “Train & Bus” ticket.

 The only way to reach Pena Palace and the Moorish Palace besides taking bus 434 or hiking, is taking a taxi (which can be expensive) or joining a tour.
 You should never drive in Sintra, as there are almost no parking spots in the center or near the attractions.
 Navigating the narrow uphill roads can also be challenging to those not familiar with the place, and there are constant traffic jams.

 Expect long queues for the 434 bus, even outside the high season.
-It’s recommended that you arrive in Sintra by 9am, so you can take the 9:15, 9:30, or 9:50 bus and avoid the bigger crowds later in the day.
+It’s recommended that you arrive in Sintra by 9am, so you can take the buses that depart within that hour and avoid the bigger crowds later in the day.